picocom-chips/picocom-dpdk/drivers/net/pico_bha/readme.txt

         # dqn - default queue id setting for rx packets of not match any filters.
 Currently support queue (0~4)
         # et?_qid - eth type filter (? is id[0~3]) bonding rx queue id.
 For example "et0_qid=0".
 Currently support eth type id (0~3)
         # et? - eth type filter configure type.
 For example "et0=0xaefe".
 So the bonding id rx queue 0 will receive ecpri type(0xaefe) packets only

+    4) BHA model crypto input parameters help
+        # salt_parse_from_key - parse salt behind key if get input parameter is "yes", and the IV should remove the first 4Bytes salt; if get "no" or not setting it, the salt is in IV for first 4Bytes